HABBOUBY/MONGEYA_/README.md

 MONGY is the autonomous cleaning robot inside MONGEYA.

-When the station detects that floor cleaning is needed, MONGY leaves its docking station, cleans the surrounding area using multiple cleaning mechanisms, and automatically returns to recharge.
+MONGY leaves its docking station, cleans the surrounding area using multiple cleaning mechanisms, and automatically returns to recharge.

 ---